Shraman-jain/CSE_Guide_Engine/README.md

 # CSE_Guide_Engine

-To Run this flask web application first run
+## Project overview

+In this project, we'll build a search engine that uses filtering to reorder results.
+The engine will get search results, store them, then rank them based on filters we define.
+We'll end up with a basic search page and results list.

+## Installation

+To follow this project, please install the following locally:

+`Python:3.9+`

 ```
 pip install -r requirements.txt
 ```
+## Run
-to install all of the Python modules and packages listed in your requirements.txt file
+To install all of the Python modules and packages listed in your requirements.txt file

 and then run flask app on localhost by